George Osborne has

 Budget Documents

-Setting out his plans in the Commons, Mr Osborne said: "We took difficult decisions in the teeth of opposition and it worked.
-Britain is walking tall again.
+Commons, Mr Osborne said: "We took difficult decisions in the teeth of

+"Five years ago, our economy had suffered a collapse greater than almost any country.
 "Today, I can confirm: in the last year we have grown faster than any other major advanced economy in the world."

 He said he would use a boost in the public finances caused by lower inflation and welfare payments to pay off some of the national debt and end the squeeze on public spending a year earlier than planned.